Getting Started Developing ldmx-sw

 In fact, after building ldmx-sw yourself, you will still be able

-(and similar) commands like before - it will
+to run denv fire (and similar) commands like before - it will

 just use your local, custom build of ldmx-sw rather than the